 Each week you’ll receive valuable feedback from your close-knit group while finetuning your self-editing skills by responding to other writers’ work.
 There are weekly group webinars or Q&A sessions with your tutor, plus a live chat with a guest YA author whose work you’ll learn from during the course.

 Every session features downloadable tutor notes and recorded lectures, guided reading and analysis, practical exercises and prompts to keep you writing, as well as exclusive interviews with leading YA writers.
 You’ll have dedicated private forums and chatrooms to discuss your work in confidence 24/7, along with around-the-clock moderator support.

 This course is a flexible one, meaning that each session – with the exception of the last, longer one – is open for one week.
 During that week you're free to work through the materials, join in the discussion and upload your work at any time that suits you.
-Any live element that requires you to be online at a particular time (webinars with your tutor or a guest author) will be scheduled for a slot during the relevant session that's convenient for as many participants as possible.
+Any live element that requires you to be online at a particular time (webinars with your tutor or a guest author) will be scheduled with the group once the course starts.